Uberi/moz-crash-rate-aggregates/README.md

 * `tail -f /mnt/spark.log` to view the Spark logs.
 * `yum install nethogs; sudo nethogs` to monitor network utilization for each process.

 `crash_rate_aggregates/run.sh` is useful for manually setting up running the crash rate aggregator for the current day.
+To use this script, AWS credentials need to be set up.
+This can be done by running `aws configure` in the Vagrant VM, and following the prompts.

 Deployment
 ----------